 2. The most efficient order for your list is usually working from bigger groups to small, and keeping similar groups together.
 For example your extended family, then your immediate family, then your parents.

 3. Give someone the job of rounding up people for family photos.
-We’ll bring an extra copy of the list on the day to give them, and it means that we can be directing people in the photo while someone else is gathering people for the next group.
+We’ll bring an extra copy of the list on the day to give them.
+That way we can be directing people in the photo while someone else is gathering people for the next group.

 4. After the ceremony is usually the best time for family photos because all your guests are there.

-As an example, here’s our list for family photos at our own wedding:
+As an example, here’s our family photo list for our own wedding:

 - 1. Lyndon’s immediate family